shadogray/securefs/securefs-master/README.md

 The client FS for the SecureFS service.
 It provides a Java 1.8 compliant filesystem implementation.

 ## securefs-client-test
-This module provides a sample implementation of the Stream API of SecureFS as JavaSE implemntation.
+This module provides a sample implementation of the Stream API of SecureFS as JavaSE implementation.
 It provides a simple API and may be run as maven exec:exec task.
 On any input argument error a usage will be dumped.

-### Command line parameters - Usage
+### SecurefsClient: Command Line Parameters - Usage

 ```
-usage: SecureFile
+usage: SecurefsClient
  -a <arg>   Asynchronous tests
  -b <arg>   Base Directory of Server FileSystem
  -f <arg>   Files to run to/from Server, comma separated list